MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-arc-virtual-machines.md

     |`resource-group`    |Name of resource group.
 You can configure the default group using `az configure --defaults group=<name>`.         |
     |`subscription`     |Name or ID of subscription.
 You can configure the default subscription using `az account set -s <Subscription name or Subscription ID>`.         |

 1. Check the VM status to verify that the VM is saved.

     ```azurecli
     ## Check the VM status
     az stack-hci-vm show --name $vmName --resource-group $rg
     ```

 1. Start the VM to resume the VM from the saved state.
+Verify that the VM is running.

     ```azurecli
     ## Start the VM